akkartik/mu/vocabulary.md

   1. SubX can handle 'fake' file descriptors in tests.

-  1. `write()` accepts buffer and its length in separate arguments, which requires callers to manage the two separately and so can be error-prone.
+  1. `write()` accepts buffer and its size in separate arguments, which requires callers to manage the two separately and so can be error-prone.
      SubX's wrapper keeps the two together to increase the chances that we never accidentally go out of array bounds.